 Walk into any craft store and the marker aisle can feel overwhelming: alcohol markers, water-based markers, brush tips, fineliners, paint pens, and more.
 The good news is that you do not need an enormous collection to enjoy your coloring books – just a few well-chosen sets that match how you like to color.

-Here is a simple guide to the main marker types and when to reach for each.
+Here is a simple guide to the main pens and marker types and when to reach for each.

 Alcohol Markers: Bold Color and Smooth Blends